TinyCircuits/TinyTV-site/docs/TinyTV-DIY-Kit/Tiny-Video-Program.md

 <center><img height="50%" width="50%" src="https://github.com/TinyCircuits/TinyCircuits-TinyTV-ASK4002/raw/master/images/TinyTV-Buttons.jpg" alt="TinyTV Button functions" /></center>

-To customize your viewing experience, you can use the <a height="50%" width="50%" href="https://learn.tinycircuits.com/Kits/TinyTV-Tutorial/" target="_blank" alt="https://learn.tinycircuits.com/Kits/TinyTV-Tutorial/">**Settings Menu Tutorial**</a> to turn off the TinyTV program for the Tiny Video Player program.
+To customize your viewing experience, you can use the <a height="50%" width="50%" href="../TinyTV-Tutorial/" alt="Settings for TinyTV DIY Kit tutorial">**Settings Menu Tutorial**</a> to turn off the TinyTV program for the Tiny Video Player program.
 Additionally you can toggle Auto Play, and Looping settings to customize your palm-sized video display.

 The Tiny Video Player program will display a side-scrolling menu of all the files on the SD Card that have the .tsv extension in order.
 The Tiny Video Player program has the following functionality programmed for the TinyScreen+ buttons: